OffcierCia/DeFi-Developer-Road-Map/README.md

 # DeFi Developer Road Map

-**Here we collect and discuss the best DeFI & Blockchain researches and tools - contributions are welcome.**
+**Here we collect and discuss the best DeFi & Blockchain researches and tools - contributions are welcome.**

 **Feel free to submit a pull request, with anything from small fixes to translations, docs or tools you'd like to add.**